-All the species had unique genes enriched in two main pathways related to purine and thiamine metabolism (Table S9).
+All the species had unique genes enriched in two main pathways related to purine and thiamine metabolism

+Fig. 5 Evolutionary events and comparative analysis of gene families among Citrus species. (a) Ks distribution of paralogous gene pairs of C. australasica, C. australis, C. garrawayi, C. glauca, C. ino-dora, C. sinensis and V. vinifera.
+The ks peaks were calculated using WGDI tool. (b) Comparison of gene families and singletons among seven citrus species.
+The total number of orthogroups/gene families (conserved and unique) are indicated in blue.
+Species specific unique orthogroups/gene families are depicted in orange.
+Singletons in each species are indicated in grey colour. (c) Venn diagram showing unique and shared orthogroups/gene families among seven citrus species including C. sinensis and P. trifoliata, using Orthofinder.
+The diagram with P. trifoliata is shown in Fig. S5. (d) Gene families underwent expansions and contractions in Australian native citrus species identified using CAFE5 (Mendes et al. 2020).
+The pie charts show the number of gene families expanded (green) and contracted (pink) in each species.
+The Venn diagram for gene families, phylogenetic tree and pie charts of expansions and contractions were generated using different modules in Orthovenn3 tool (Sun et al. 2023) (Table S9).
 Each species had less than 32 unique genes associated with these two pathways except for C. glauca which had 117 unique genes for purine metabolism and 96 unique genes for thiamine metabolism which is exceptionally high compared to the other species (Table S9).
-In the purine metabolism pathway, allantoinase (ALN) is a key enzyme which converts allantoin to allantoate (Kaur et al. 2023) (Figure S5).
+In the purine metabolism pathway, allantoinase (ALN) is a key enzyme which converts allantoin to allantoate (Kaur et al. 2023) (Fig. S6).
 ALN is one of the unique genes identified in C. glauca, which is structurally different from the corresponding genes in the other native species.
-In C. glauca, the ALN CDS contains only four exons, whereas all the other species had 15 exons.
-The corresponding protein of C. glauca had 1148 amino acids (aa), whereas other species had 495 to 507 aa (C. inodora - 507 aa, C. garrawayi - 506 aa, C. australis - 495 aa, C. australasica - 507 aa).
+In C. glauca, there were two CDS encoding ALN.
+One CDS is similar to the ALN CDS found in the other species, while the other CDS is structurally different and unique.
+The unique ALN CDS in C. glauca is longer than the others (3,447 bp), containing only four exons, three introns and 72.38% GC content.
+The common ALN CDS of other species and C. glauca ranged from 1,488 to 1,524 bp, containing 15-17 exons, 14-16 introns and 44.16-44.42% GC contents.
+The corresponding unique protein of C. glauca had 1,148 amino acids (aa), whereas the common ALN protein of all the species had 495 to 507 aa (C. inodora-507 aa, C. garrawayi-506 aa, C. australis-495 aa, C. australasica-507 aa).
 Other than purine and thiamine metabolism, C. glauca specific genes were enriched in biosynthesis of cofactors, pyruvate metabolism, glycine, serine and threonine metabolism, butanoate metabolism, glyoxylate and dicarboxylate metabolism and cysteine and methionine metabolism (Table S9).
 For C. glauca specific genes, the enriched GO terms included the molecular functions corresponding to transferase activity, hydrolase activity and oxidoreductase activity.
 The proteins encoded by unique genes in C. glauca were mostly present in the plasma membrane (Table S10).